Culture, Food and Traditions in Cambodia

 Children in traditional Cambodian clothing

 Cambodia’s traditional clothing is differentiated via class - Sampot for the lower class and Sampot Phamuong/Hoi for the upper class.
-The 2 costumes are similar - both made from silk and combines sophisticated knitting techniques to create exquisite pieces of fabric.
+The 2 costumes are similar - both made from silk and combine sophisticated knitting techniques to create exquisite pieces of fabric.
 However, the Sampot Phamuong and Sampot Hoi are dyed in 52 different colours and up to 22 different needles are used, while the Sampot is only dyed in 5 basic colours.

 Days of Celebrations: